 Mathematics is a methodical application of matter.
 It makes our life systematic and orderly by preventing chaos.
-Mathematics is used by everyone be it a human or an insect.
-In terms of nature there are countless examples of mathematical applications.
+Application of mathematics can be seen everywhere be it a human or an insect.
+In terms of nature, there are countless examples of real-life applications of mathematics.

 This article is about proving how mathematics is connected to the real world.

 Based on research, we found out real-life uses and applications of different subjects in Mathematics.
 First, let us discuss the subjects in Mathematics that were never expected to be used in real life.